Funding Opportunities

 European Funding Opportunities

-CBE JU has published its Annual Work Programme for 2023, including information about the next call for project proposals. €215.5 million will be dedicated to advancing competitive circular bio-based industries in Europe across 18 topics.
+CBE JU has opened its call for project proposals on 26 April. €215.5 million will be dedicated to advancing competitive circular bio-based industries in Europe across 18 topics.

 Deadline: 20 September 2023